Sunday, November 4, 2012

 Weimar, the Second Time Around

-She arrived for the usual semi-annual meeting of our West German working group, "On the measurement of ionizing radiation," at the beginning of December.
-We had long and good conversations feeling strange, for in previous years, when we met East German colleagues at international conferences, they were not allowed to talk to us.
+She arrived at the beginning of December for the usual semi-annual meeting of our West German working group, "On the measurement of ionizing radiation. " We had long and good conversations, feeling strange, for in previous years, when we met East German colleagues at international conferences, they were not allowed to talk to us.
 We all were overwhelmed by the new German-German togetherness.

 So, in a follow-up, Professor D. invited three working group members to her annual International Symposium on Radiation Physics at Gaussig, a cozy castle east of Dresden used by the Technical University (TU) for meetings or on other occasions.

-During the winter, I prepared my paper: Personal Neutron Monitoring in an Accelerator Environment and was eagerly looking forward to my visit to Germany's heartland.
-At the end of March, I called my host in Dresden and asked her whether she needed something I could take along: Well, the seminar participants organize at least one party, and any contribution would be welcome.
+During the winter, I prepared my paper, Personal Neutron Monitoring in an Accelerator Environment, and was eagerly looking forward to my visit to Germany's heartland.
+At the end of March, I called my host in Dresden and asked her whether she needed anything I could take along.
+Well, the seminar participants organize at least one party, and any contribution would be welcome.

 A Bocksbeutel, half full